The Wheeltappers and Shunters Social Club: Series 6: At The Wheeltappers

+According to Talking Pictures Episode 47 was the end of the series (and the show).
+So Episode 48 might not exist.

+Reception

+Leslie Halliwell wrote: "Attempt to do for club acts what Stars and Garters had done for pub entertainers, i.e. present them in a fictitious and larger-than-life club setting.
+Thanks to a droll running performance by Colin Crompton as the entertainments committee chairman and insults from ex-Comedians comic Bernard Manning it became popular viewing.
+There were also one or two special (e.g. New Year) editions and a seaside outing".

 DVD releases

 The complete first series of The Wheeltappers and Shunters Social Club was released on DVD in September 2009 and the second series (including the New Year's Eve Special) was released in July 2010 with the complete third and fourth series being released in February and June 2011.
-The complete fifth series was released on 23 April 2012.
-The complete sixth (and final) series is now available as well.
+The complete fifth series was released on 23 April 2012, followed by the complete sixth (and final) series.
 The format for the sixth series has changed, each episode being 30 minutes with just one major performer in each.